fbgallet/roam-extension-live-ai-assistant/README.md

 ### Your first prompts using buttons & Live AI context menu

-Just write some basic prompt in a block (or press the microphone button and provide vocal instructions), keep the cursor focus in this block and click on the AI Generation button (lightning bolt icon).
+Just write some basic prompt in a block (or press the microphone button and provide vocal instructions), keep the cursor focus in this block and click on the "Ask to AI" button (lightning bolt icon).
 That's all !
 It will send your prompt to the default model and insert the response in the children blocks of your prompt.

 <img width="600" alt="Live AI controls" src="https://github.com/user-attachments/assets/f0567cce-c0d0-4736-992b-65dbce441d62" />